DO ObGyn.com

 MFM Fellows take at home “MFM Call” in week-long blocks, with assigned MFM Faculty supervision.
 If there were an unstable high risk patient, the obstetrics team would contact the MFM fellow for telephone consultation and orders for stabilization.
 Overnight calls are rare.
 The MFM Fellow assigned to “MFM Call” for the week would also be in charge of completing or delegating any MFM consultations.

-The MFM Fellow also takes in-house obstetrics/MFM call 4 times a month.
+The MFM Fellow also takes in-house obstetrics/MFM call up to 3-4 times a month.
 They function as the obstetrics attending and work with a senior and junior resident, and physician assistant to run the labor and delivery service.

 Can you provide an overview of the benefits?